rsprouse/espsfree/doc/debian.md

 - Running `debuild` in espsfree-lib installs *.a files to /usr/lib/espsfree directly and they do not end up in the .deb.
 These files should install to the debian fake directory structure.

+- Running `debuild` in espsfree-util installs binary files to /usr/bin directly and they do not end up in the .deb.
+These files should install to the debian fake directory structure.

+- The fea2esig command in espsfree-util will not compile.
+This needs to be fixed and compilation needs to be re-enabled in the espsfree-util makefile.